tootal/blog/source/en/clique-counting/index.md

 so in the {\tt soc-pokec} graph.

-In {% figure trends-dblp %}, we plot the $k$-clique counts (vs $k$) for two different versions across time for the DBLP citation network~\cite{Aminer}.
+In {% figure trends-dblp %}, we plot the $k$-clique counts (vs $k$) for two different versions across time for the DBLP citation network{% cite Aminer %}.
 Interestingly, despite the later version only having less than twice as many edges, the clique distribution (plotted in semilog) has a much bigger difference.
 It appears that the graph is becoming significantly dense in certain part.